Explore health content from A to Z.

 Do your prescribed exercises regularly.

-Keep regular follow-up appointments with your doctor.
+Keep regular follow-up appointments with your health care team.

 See a lymphedema specialist for treatment.

-Avoid extreme hot or cold, such as ice packs or heating pads.
+Don't use ice packs or heating pads.

 Clean cuts with soap and water and then use antibacterial ointment.